 Dermot Turing – like his celebrated uncle Alan Turing – was educated at Sherborne School and King’s College, Cambridge.
-After a doing a D.Phil in Genetics at Oxford, he concluded that scientific research was not for him, and moved into the legal profession.
+After doing a D.Phil in Genetics at Oxford, he concluded that scientific research was not for him, and moved into the legal profession.

 Dermot worked for the Government Legal Service and then the international law firm Clifford Chance, where he was a partner until 2014.
 His specialism was financial sector regulation, particularly the problems associated with failed banks, and financial market infrastructure.
 Find out more here.